-If the SCSI controller and its device driver are ASPI compatible, you can use TAPEDAI.DSK to run a tape device connected to the controller.
-For more information, see "Supported Storage Devices and Drivers" on page 40.

-To load TAPEDAI.DSK, at the server console prompt, type
+If the SCSI controller and its device driver are ASPI compatible, you can use TAPEDALDSK to run a tape device connected to the controller.
+For more information, see "Supported Storage Devices and Drivers" on page 36.
+To load TAPEDAI.DSK, at the server console prompt, type LOAD TAPEDAI 2 Load TSA\DOS at the host server.
+Type LOAD TSA DOS NOTE: If the workstation user specified the "Password" option while loading the files, the person performing the backup must know the workstation password to back up any data that resides on that workstation.
+3 Load TSA\SMS, from the WSDOS\1 diskette, at the workstation that you want to back up.
+Type TSA SMS [options] See Table 3 on page 38 for a description of options you can use.
+4 Load SBACKUP at the NetWare host server.
+Type SBACKUP [options] See Table 2 for options you can use.

-LOAD TAPEDAI

-2. Load TSA_DOS at the host server.
-Type

-LOAD TSA_DOS

-If the workstation user specified the "Password" option while loading the files, the person performing the backup must know the workstation password to back up any data that resides on that workstation.

-3. Load TSA_SMS, from the WSDOS_1 diskette, at the workstation that you want to back up.
-Type

-TSA_SMS [options]

-See "TSA_SMS command line options" Table 1-2, on page 42 for a description of options you can use.

-4. Load SBACKUP at the NetWare host server.
-Type

-SBACKUP [options]

-See "SBACKUP command line options" Table 1-1, on page 42 for options you can use.

 Command Line Options

-SBACKUP and TSA_SMS have options that you can use at the command line.
+SBACKUP and TSA\SMS have options that you can use at the command line.

 SBACKUP Options

-Table 1-1 shows the range of values for SBACKUP options and their default values.
+Table 2 shows the range of values for SBACKUP options and their default values.

-Table 0-1 SBACKUP command line options
+Table 2 SBACKUP command line options

+Option Range

+Buffer Size 16, 32, 64, 128, or 256 KB (Default: 64 KB)

+Number of Buffers 2 to 10 (Default: 4)

 When using SBACKUP command line options, the syntax is

 LOAD SBACKUP SIZE=XXX BUFFER=X <Enter>

-TSA_SMS Options
+TSA\SMS Options

-Table 1-2 lists and explains the TSA_SMS options.
+Table 3 lists and explains the TSA\SMS options.

-Table 0-2 TSA_SMS command line options

-Table 0-2 continued TSA_SMS command line options

-Table 0-2 continuedTSA_SMS command line options

-Following is an example of a command that you could execute at a DOS workstation:

-TSA_SMS /SE=SALES /T /D=C /B=30 /N=LISA

-This command indicates the following:
+TSA\SMS command line options Table 3 Option Syntax Explanation Help /H Displays all options.
+Buffers /B=n TSA 1 K buffers ( n = 2 through 30).
+The default is 1.
+Increasing the number increases throughput speed, but requires more RAM on the workstation.
+Drive /D=x Indicates the DOS drives where data resides that you want to back up, or to which you want to restore data.
+Replace x with the drive letter.
+Don't type a colon after the drive letter.
+Example: /D = CE where "C" stands for the C: drive and "E" stands for the E: drive.
+Name /N=workstation name Sets the workstation's unique name.
+The limit is 10 characters.
+You need to specify this option only after NetWare Directory Services for NetWare v 4.0 networks has been initialized (or reinitialized) on a server.
+Password /P=password Sets a password for the workstation.
+If you use this option, anyone doing a backup must know the password.
+The "Trust" option can be used instead.
+Remove /R=server name, workstation name Removes the workstation address from NetWare Directory Services.
+Server /SE=server name Specifies the name of the server you want this workstation to connect to for backup and restore services.
+Stack /ST=n Specifies the stack size represented as a decimal (512 through 4096 bytes).
+The default is 2048 bytes.
+Do not change this number unless RAM is extremely limited or you receive "Stack Overflow" messages.
+Option Syntax Explanation Trust Л If you use this option, anyone doing a backup must have SUPERVISOR-equivalent rights on the server where TSA_DOS resides.
+This option can be used instead of the "Password" option.
+Unload /U Unloads TSA_SMS from the workstation's memory.
+Example Following is an example of a command that you could execute at a DOS workstation: This command indicates the following:

-- ◆ TSA_SMS is the .COM filename.
+- TSA\SMS is the .COM filename.

-- ◆ SALES is the server name.
+- SALES is the server name.

-- ◆ The "Trust" option is set.
+- The "Trust" option is set.

-- ◆ The drive is set to drive C:.
+- The drive is set to drive C:.

-- ◆ There are 30 TSA buffers (1 KB each).
+- There are 30 TSA buffers (1 KB each).

-- ◆ LISA is the workstation name.
+- LISA is the workstation name.